pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ### Install the Command Line Interface

-You have the choice of installating the OpenShift Command Line interface for Linux, Mac or Windows.
+You have the choice of installing the OpenShift Command Line interface for Linux, Mac or Windows.
 In this part of the tutorial, I'm going to set up the command line on the Red Hat Enterprise Linux server...

 - Untar the OpenShift client
 ```